Frylock: I just heard about the woods on the news... someone burned them down!

 This is when a character learns some important and personal information about themselves or their circumstances from a public source such as a newspaper or News Broadcast.
 It is usually not a pleasant experience for the character, which is why, in Real Life, responsible government agencies try to contact and inform people of very bad news (such as the death of a relative) directly before releasing the news to the press.

-Usually, this'll also shock the subject's friends or relatives who also learn from the news.
-Sometimes, however, they may learn from the news before the subject does, and may try hiding it (whether the news itself, or the broadcast) from said subject, either for good or ill reasons.
+Usually, this will also shock the subject's friends or relatives who also learn from the news.
+Sometimes, however, they may learn from the news before the subject does and may try hiding it (whether the news itself, or the broadcast) from said subject, either for good or ill reasons.

 Eliza: You published the letters she wrote you...
 In clearing your name, you have ruined our lives

 - Phoenix Wright: Ace Attorney: The fourth case begins with Phoenix learning of Edgeworth's arrest are Gourd Lake.

 - In Spirit Hunter: NG, Akira tries to keep the details of Ami's abduction a secret from her mother, as he worries that she'd become involved in the supernatural and be put in danger as a result.
 However, Natsumi learns anyway when a detective tells her all that they know, so Akira is forced to fill her in on the rest.